-The President has taken the lead to begin a deficit-reduction effort in 1984 by calling for bipartisan negotiations on a package to reduce the deficit by \$100 billion over 3 years.
-As the President suggests, we can work with a variety of modest spending reductions, and tax reforms that raise revenue, to enact a significant deficit "downpayment" in 1984.
+The President took the lead to begin a deficit-reduction effort in 1984 by calling for bipartisan negotiations on a package to reduce the deficit by \$100 billion over 3 years.
+Then he worked with congressional Republicans to outline a \$150 billion package including defense savings (\$40 billion), nondefense cut (\$43 billion), revenue increases (\$48 billion), and debt service savings (\$18 billion).
+As the President suggested, we are working with a variety of modest spending reductions, and tax reforms that raise revenue, to enact a significant deficit "downpayment" in 1984.

 - Even though election-year politics makes it difficult to launch the kind of major assault on the deficit that we really need, that is no reason to do nothing.
-If we set reasonable expectations, we should be able to make a noticeable dent in the deficit that will make our job easier in the years ahead.
-Even more importantly, it can demonstrate to our citizens and to economic decision-makers in the private sector that we can face up to the deficit problem even in an election year. - The Finance Committee is considering spending and revenue options just within its jurisdiction that can achieve the \$100 billion "downpayment" goal.
-To do that we are drawing on a number of proposals that have been on the table for some time, including some already in the legislative "pipeline": - -Items included in the FY 1984 reconciliation bill, S. 2062, which awaits Senate action - -Treasury-endorsed proposals on tax shelters and other abuses - -Administration -proposed spending cuts that were not followed through on last year - -Administrative savings and other proposals made by the Grace Commission - -Additional proposals considered in the Finance Committee last - Target.
-We can aim at \$100 billion in savings--\$21.2 bilion in revenue changes pending in S. 2062, \$21.1 billion in spending reduction from Finance Committee programs in S. 2062, \$7 billion or so from Grace Commission recommendations, \$9.5 billion in debt service savings, and the remainder from additional spending and tax changes aimed at desirable policy reforms.
-The goal is a roughly one-for-one balance between spending and revenue changes. - Feasibility.
-The key is to follow the President's suggestion and concentrate on relatively non-contentious items, avoiding things like the third-year tax cut and indexing, mean-tested entitlements, social security, and the like.
-Our effort must be bipartisan and balanced to do the job: Democrats and Republicans alike will benefit by cooperating to take swift action on the deficit.
-Time is of the essence if we are to make a beginning this year. - Initial Finance Action.
-On February 23, the Finance Committee began action to reduce the deficit.
-The Committee agreed to changes in health care programs that save \$8.7 billion between now and 1987, over and above the provisions in S. 2062.
-In addition, the Committee agreed to the goal of raising \$50 billion in revenue between now and 1987, provided at least that amount of spending reduction can be achieved.
-The House Ways and Means Committee has also reported a \$50 billion tax bill, so we may be on our way.
+Making a noticeable dent in the deficit will make our job easier in the years ahead.
+Even more importantly, it will demonstrate that we can face up to the deficit problem even in an election year. - The Senate has adopted the President's plan, including the Finance Committee's proposals on spending and revenue options that achieve about \$7 billion of the "downpayment" goal.
+To do that we drew on a number of proposals that have been on the table for some time, including some that were already in the legislative "pipeline": - -Items included in the FY 1984 reconciliation bill, S. 2062 - -Treasury-endorsed proposals on tax shelters and other abuses - -Administration -proposed spending cuts that were not followed through on last year - -Administrative savings and other proposals made by the Grace Commission - -Additional proposals considered in the Finance Committee last fall - -Grace Commission recommendations (\$3.1 billion in the Finance package) - Feasibility.
+We have made progress by following the President's suggestion and concentrating on relatively non-contentious items, avoiding things like the third-year tax cut and indexing, meantested entitlements, social security, and the like.
+Our effort must be bipartisan and balanced to do the job: Democrats and Republicans alike will benefit by cooperating to take swift action on the deficit. - Time of the essence.
+The House has pased a deficit plan that makes deeper cuts in defense spending, and we are now coferring on the differences.
+Unless we finish action soon, election year politics may make it difficult to get this job done.